Lassonde School of Engineering

 Computer Engineering looks at how fundamental engineering design principles can be used to develop computer software and hardware while teaching you how to keep your knowledge and skills current as technology advances.

-Information Technology deals with the application of technology to the organization.
+Information Technology deals with the application of technology within an organization.
 The program deals with how technology can be applied, rather than the technology itself.

 You may also be interested in: